 Right to dignity and respect: upholding elderly autonomy

-Accueil > Elderly rights > What are the five most crucial rights for the elderly?
+Accueil > Elderly rights in England > What are the five most crucial rights for the elderly?

 As people age, maintaining a sense of dignity and respect becomes even more essential.
 For elderly individuals, these principles underpin their autonomy, identity, and well-being.
 Ensuring dignity and respect in elderly care doesn’t only promote their physical and mental health—it reaffirms their rights as individuals, helping them to feel valued, secure, and connected.
 This article explores why upholding dignity and respect for the elderly is crucial and offers guidance on fostering an environment that honors these principles in care settings and at home.